-In addition to the documents mentioned above, associations are also governed by several state statutes, the predominant one being the Condominium Act, Chapter 718.
+In addition to the documents mentioned above, associations are also governed by several State statutes, the predominant one being the Condominium Act, Chapter 718.
 Chapter 61B, Florida Administrative Code, is the guide for implementing provisions of this statute.

 All condominium associations are not-for-profit corporations.
 As such, they are run as a corporation.
 Owners elect a board of directors.
-The board has a mandate in accord with the documents and the state statutes to manage the affairs of the association.
-Officers of the association are elected by the board and serve at the pleasure of the board.
-The hiring of a manager or managing entity does not relieve the board of management responsibilities.
+The Board has a mandate in accord with the documents and the State statutes to manage the affairs of the association.
+Officers of the association are elected by the Board and serve at the pleasure of the Board.
+The hiring of a manager or managing entity does not relieve the Board of management responsibilities.

-- Definition of Units, Common Elements and Limited Common Elements
+1. Definition of Units, Common Elements and Limited Common Elements

-(Please refer to your copy of the Association’s Declaration of Condominium Section V for a complete description of these terms)
+(Please refer to your copy of the Association’s Declaration of Condominium, Section V for a complete description of these terms)

 Generally speaking, units refer to your separate residential dwellings.
-Most importantly, they include all spaces and improvements lying beneath the undercoated and/or unfinished inner surfaces of the perimeter walls and floors and above the lowest horizontal plan of the upper structural elements of each unit.
+Most importantly, they include all spaces and improvements lying beneath the undercoated and/or unfinished inner surfaces of the perimeter walls and floors and above the lowest horizontal plane of the upper structural elements of each unit.
 This includes all glass and transparent and/or translucent material and screening in windows and doors and the material covering other openings in the exterior walls of the unit.